Is Elf on the Shelf more fun for children or parents?

 We want to hear from you and see what your elf is up to.
 Comment below or tag us in your social media pictures on Facebook, Instagram, and Twitter.

-For more New Jersey Christmas Family Fun visit these blog posts and listings
+For ways to celebrate Christmas and Hanukkah at home visit these blog posts and listings

 - Holiday movies for your next family movie night

-For your holiday and Christmas Shopping take a look at these posts
+For help with your holiday and Christmas Shopping take a look at these posts

 - Gift Them Experiences Gift Guide ~ Amazing Experience Gifts for Kids in New Jersey